Updated: May 18

 Exposure Time per frame: 180 seconds

-How to find Stephan's Quintet
+How to Find Stephan's Quintet

 Stephan's Quintet, along with the spiral galaxy NGC 7331, can be found in the constellation of the flying horse: Pegasus.
-The group of objects are located on the Northern edge of the horse, right by the small constellation Lacerta.
+The group of objects is located on the Northern edge of the horse, right by the small constellation Lacerta.

 Stephan's Quintet is way too small and faint to be visible with the naked eye or binoculars.
-A large telescope with high aperture is needed if you plan on observing this grouping of galaxies.
+A large telescope with a high aperture is needed if you plan on observing this grouping of galaxies.

 Single Shot & Processing of Stephan's Quintet

 As usual, we like to show you what our single shots look like before we stack and process our images.
 On the left image below is a single shot of 3 minutes, un-cropped.
 You can kind of see NGC 7331 near the center but Stephan's Quintet is difficult to spot.
-On the right is the final image, slightly cropped just to easily get rid of some weird looking stars on the edges.
+On the right is the final image, slightly cropped just to easily get rid of some weird-looking stars on the edges.
 As you can see, even that image is too wide to really enjoy the beauty of these objects.
 This is why I decided to crop it even further, which you can see at the beginning of this post.

 Processing this image was not too difficult, but it had its challenges.
 First, the galaxies are so small that it is hard to really bring out the details and colors within each.
 They're also very different from one another so you have to be careful not to over-saturate or blow out one object while trying to enhance the others.

 If you'd like, you can learn how I process all our images by downloading our guide HERE.
-It is a full PDF "follow along" file that contains 77 pages, a full 1 hour and 45 minutes walkthrough tutorial video, our custom pre-sets for your dashboard and even raw data.

 Stephan's Quintet is a fun but challenging target.
 It is best imaged with a large telescope, and including NGC 7331 is a must!
 To make your life easier, attempt this target from a dark site and only go for it if you do not have an easier object in mind.